JasmineGarland/SIRSINDy_Tutorial/README.md

    </video>

 For more details see [Basic writing and formatting syntax](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

+### Suggested Exercises

+'''markdown
+   In Line x change y

+'''

+### Exercise Quiz
+   Please fill out the following three questions about your observations!
+   The quiz may be found at this link (have not created quiz yet)

 ### Jekyll Themes

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/JasmineGarland/APPM5720/settings/pages).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.